Minyus/optkeras/README.md

 ### Why OptKeras was developed?

-Current version of Optuna supports minimization but not maximization.
-This becomes a problem to use Optuna's pruning feature based on accuracy value (an objective to maximize) as Keras does not log error (= 1 - accuracy) in the default callback.
+Optuna 0.7.0 (released on 2019-01-24) supports minimization but not maximization.
+This becomes a problem when using Optuna's pruning feature based on accuracy value (an objective to maximize) as Keras does not log error (= 1 - accuracy) in the default callback.
 OptKeras calculates error and val_error from acc and val_acc, respectively, in a Keras callback so Optuna can use it.

 ### Will OptKeras limit features of Keras or Optuna?